elliotec/greenery/file.txt

-You have a deep appreciation of the arts and music.
+You shall be rewarded for a dastardly deed.